 Turning Pointe utilizes an interdisciplinary approach that supports the core deficits of autism spectrum disorder through Evidence-Based Practices (EBP) and assists students as they grow and learn to manage everyday challenges.
-Communication, functional living skills, and socially appropriate.
-Behavior, with an emphasis on skill generalization to the workplace, is our overall program model that guides student programming, data collection procedures and implements EBP's.
+Communication, functional living skills, and socially appropriate behaviors, with an emphasis on skill generalization to the workplace, is our overall program model that guides student programming, data collection procedures and implements EBP's.
 This model uses the latest research and clinical expertise to help students develop new skills and enhance personal talents and strengths as they navigate towards independent thriving futures.

 Communication - A variety of communication skills are targeted to maximize student independence and social etiquette across all environments.
-Skills are taught within a 5-week unit and maintained using reoccurring generalization probes.
-Students will have the opportunity to practice social communication skills within the structured school environment, through community-based instruction, and during internship and employment opportunists throughout the year.
+Skills are taught within within structured lessons and maintained using reoccurring generalization probes.
+Students will have the opportunity to practice social communication skills within the structured school environment, through community-based instruction, and during internship and employment opportunities throughout the program.
 Communication programming is driven by current research and interventions within the field of Speech Language Pathology.

 Functional Living Skills - This clinical domain covers skills that will promote and support functional living skills, independent living and Activities of Daily Living (ADLs) linked to independent employment.
-Skills are taught within a 2-3-week unit and maintained using reoccurring generalization probes.
+Skills are taught within structured lessons at the beginning of the program and maintained using reoccurring generalization probes.
 Functional living programming is driven by current research and interventions within the fields of Occupational Therapy and Applied Behavior Analysis.